 Q Can I share my pig walk with someone else?

 A Max one adult or one adult and a child per piggy walk only.
 You can't share a pig between children - it always frightens the pigs and they bolt.
 You're welcome to bring people to watch your adventure as long as they walk a few paces behind and don't crowd round you and your piggy.
+Spectators must have a visitor entry ticket.
 Toddlers in your party must be kept well back from the walking pig and be held by the hand at all times.
 It is your responsibility to make sure your toddler does not approach the pig.